jblindsay/whitebox-tools/tool_porting.md

 (Updated 13-12-2019)

 The following table summarizes the progress that has been made in porting *Whitebox GAT* (Java, Groovy) tools to the new *WhiteboxTools* (Rust) library.
-Currently, **427 tools** have been added to the *WhiteboxTools* library, including some with no GAT equivalent (see bottom table), and **40 tools** remain to be ported.
-For those tools that still need to be ported, a priorty has been provided.
+Currently, **435 tools** have been added to the *WhiteboxTools* library, including some with no GAT equivalent, and **38 tools** remain to be ported.
+For those tools that still need to be ported, a priority has been provided.

 | *Whitebox GAT* Tool Name                          | *WhiteboxTools* Name                | Priority | Notes                                                                                                                                                                               |
 |---------------------------------------------------|-------------------------------------|----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|